 Academic SupportAs the university admits a student body increasingly qualified and motivated academically, Student Affairs is providing increased levels of support for the coordination of honors programs, development of residential hall study space, tutorial support, linkage of career guidance with academic advising, and involvement of faculty in student residence halls and all campus community activities.
 Such programs are described in the sections which follow.
 The thematic nature of the individual programs is captured by the guiding principle of "academic community."

 Career Planning and Placement CenterThe USC Career Planning and Placement Center (CPPC) provides information and advising to help students explore career options including internships, full-time employment and networking opportunities.
-The CPPC offers assistance in resume writing, interviewing techniques and sponsors such programs as the Career Fair, Internship Week, numerous "diversity in the workplace" events and the Trojan Network.
+The CPPC offers assistance in resume writing, interviewing techniques and sponsors such programs as the Career Fair, Internship Week, numerous "diversity in the workplace" events, the Global Fellows and Dream Dollars programs and the Trojan Network.
 In addition, the center offers comprehensive career assessments.
-The CPPC is located on the first floor of the Student Union Building, Room 110, and is open Monday through Friday, 8:30 a.m. to 5:00 p.m.
+The CPPC is located on the first floor of the Student Union Building, Room 110, and is open Monday through Friday, 8:30 a.m. to 5 p.m.
 For more information, call (213) 740-9111 or visit careers.usc.edu.

-Job OpportunitiesThrough USC MonsterTRAK, the Career Planning and Placement Center has internships and part- and full-time job postings.
-This includes both on- and off-campus opportunities, as well as Work Study positions.
-Students interested in obtaining a job, should access the online job listing service available 24 hours a day by visiting the CPPC Web site and registering for MonsterTRAK at careers.usc.edu.
+Job OpportunitiesThrough connectSC, the Career Planning and Placement Center lists internships and job postings for USC students and alumni.
+The listings include part- and full-time positions, on- and off-campus opportunities, as well as Work Study positions.
+Students can also use connectSC to participate in on-campus recruiting.
+Students interested in obtaining a job or internship should access the online job listing service, available 24 hours a day, by visiting the CPPC Web site and registering for connectSC at careers.usc.edu.

 Center for Academic SupportThe Center for Academic Support (CAS) is the location of the central resource and referral agency for learning enrichment at USC.
 CAS staff work with USC faculty, staff and students to complement and enhance optimal use of the educational resources of the university.
 The goals of this program are to facilitate independent learning, critical thinking, integrative understanding and responsible action.